-- Two-tier company and trust structure Greater flexibility can sometimes be achieved if the underlying assets are achieved if the underlying assets are owned by a company that is in turn owned by a trust.
-The settlor, or an appointee of the settlor, can act as the director of the company, enabling them to exercise day-to-day control over the underlying assets with minimal interference or need to refer to the trustees.
+- Two-tier company and trust structure

+Greater flexibility can sometimes be achieved if the underlying assets are owned by a company that is in turn owned by a trust.
+The settlor, or an appointee of the settlor, can act as the director of the company, enabling them to exercise dayto-day control over the underlying assets with minimal interference or need to refer to the trustees.
 This two-tier structure can be used to good effect in certain circumstances but could have tax and other disadvantages if the director of the company is resident in a high tax country.